markdirish/loopback-connector-ibmi/README.md

 # loopback-connector-ibmi

 This is a database connectior for Db2 on IBM i intended for use with LoopBack 3 (LoopBack 4 testing soon).
-It uses the npm `odbc` package to connect to the database, so installing the required files and setting up a datasource is required for use (see below).
+It uses the npm `odbc` package to connect to the database, so installing an ODBC driver manager and driver and setting up a datasource is required for use (see below).

 ## Major differences from version 0.x of loopback-connector-ibmi
 This version of the module is significantly different from version 0.x and constitutes a complete rewrite.
 This project is a derivative of [loopback-connector-db2iseries](https://github.com/strongloop/loopback-connector-db2iseries) and the v0.x [loopback-connector-ibmi](https://github.com/andrescolodrero/loopback-connector-ibmi).